 Collaborative Aggregation and marketing models for New England farms

-👉 Learn more in the NH Strategic Plan issue brief.
+πŸ‘‰ Learn more in the NH Strategic Plan issue brief.

 Our team hosted a series of educational workshops to foster peer learning and networking among farmers and stakeholders.

-📄 Read our first synthesis report here.
+πŸ“„ Read our synthesis of the workshops here.

 Additionally, we led a financial assessment of these models to explore: